-Bangalore LIVE news today: In a bid to ensure that Bengaluru is able to tackle water-logging during the monsoon, mayor Gangambike Mallikarjun has asked Bruhat Bengaluru Mahanagara Palike (BBMP) officers and engineers to speed up all work related to flood-mitigation as part of the local civic body’s rain preparedness measures.
+Bangalore news May 17 highlights: In a bid to ensure that Bengaluru is able to tackle water-logging during the monsoon, mayor Gangambike Mallikarjun has asked Bruhat Bengaluru Mahanagara Palike (BBMP) officers and engineers to speed up all work related to flood-mitigation as part of the local civic body’s rain preparedness measures.
 The mayor will visit 182 vulnerable spots in the city to review steps taken towards preventing floods in the city.

 Earlier during the week, the mayor had sought an explanation from officials related to various works related to monsoon preparedness in the city on why there is a delay in the process.